FHMS-ITS/Xim/README.md

-# Xim (untested)
+# Xim

 Xim is useful for simple hex editing tasks.
-However, it is not thoroughly tested and may consume much memory.
+However, it will consume much memory, because the final data structure (a persistent rope) is not integrated yet.
 Use at your own risc.

 ![Screenshot](assets/xim.png)